kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

 If we run this test, you will see the test will pass.
 This means the assertion statement has resolved to asserting that 3 does in fact equal 3.

 By decorating the function with *@pytest.fixture* and importing this function name as an argument of a test, we are injecting the return of that function into our test.
-So to explain in steps, when running the py.test command:
+So to explain what pytest is doing, at a high-level in ordered steps, when running the py.test command:

-* Test auto-discovery kicks in and identifies the test file *test_file_example.py* and within that test function *test_function_example*
+1. Test auto-discovery kicks in and identifies the test file *test_file_example.py* and within that test function *test_function_example*
-* Pytest then assesses that test function's defined arguments, finding a fixture named *three_fixture* and executes that fixture function *before* it enters the test logic.
+2. Pytest then assesses that test function's defined arguments, finding a fixture named *three_fixture* and executes that fixture function *before* it enters the test logic.
-* The executed fixture returns the integer 3.
+3. The executed fixture returns the integer 3.
-* The assertion statement has reference to a variable *three_fixture* which contains the returned value from the point above.
+4. The assertion statement has reference to a variable *three_fixture* which contains the returned value from the point above.
-* The assertion statement attempts to equate the variable *three_fixture* (of value 3) with the method call *number_three()* which returns 3 at the point of being called within the test.
+5. The assertion statement attempts to equate the variable *three_fixture* (of value 3) with the method call *number_three()* which returns 3 at the point of being called within the test.

 Now this demonstration isn't showing a setup in the true sense of the word (returning the integer 3 isn't setting up anything), I am just showing how a function can be switched into a fixture, by use of the pytest decorator, and how that fixture can be imported (or rather *injected*) into a test function and then accessed via a variable.
 As the pytest documentation puts it, "fixture functions take the role of the injector and test functions are the consumers of fixture objects."